postmanlabs/labs-docs/_posts/06_api_testing_and_collection_runner/2016-07-11-integrating_with_jenkins.md

 Some of my tests are failing intentionally in the screenshot so we can show you the instructions for troubleshooting.

 4\.
-Run this collection inside newman, using the command \[command here\].
+Run this collection inside newman, using the command `newman run jenkins_demo.postman_collection`.
 If everything is set up nicely, you should see the output below.

 [![](https://www.getpostman.com/img/v1/docs/integrating_with_jenkins/integrating_with_jenkins_2.png)
 ][3]